Thrown into an unexpected public health crisis people want to help -

 Their neighbors, family and friends.
-The Sentier Strategic team partnered with our class to help create a tool that promoted community and centered around the human connection built by generosity.
+Our class was brought in to create a tool that promoted community, and centered around the human connection built by generosity.

-They were interested in gaps in current giving models, random acts of kindness and exploring unsolicited giving.
+Our stakeholders were interested in gaps found in current giving models, in the idea of random acts of kindness and in exploring unsolicited giving.

 HOW MIGHT WE...

 Make giving within the community easier and more effective?